alankent/htc-vive-midi/README.md

 This may be better as a GUI with buttons to control things, but I my knowledge of C# is pretty minimal, so I stuck with a command line tool.

+For my "Sam" puppet, I used the following;

+HtcMidi.exe -rha 260 -lha 100 --min-y 0.2 -f 8